Lab 3: Agentic Automation

 - Run the

-Step 1: Build the pipeline with one prompt
+Step 1: Build the pipeline

 You're going to give Otto a single prompt, and it will build the entire operations optimization pipeline — pulling live weather and carbon intensity data, building a predictive model, and layering in your operations data to find the optimal scheduling windows.